angela-chn/workbutfun/README.md

 ## Inspiration

 As a current intern at a big tech company who has been working from home for a couple years now, I gained inspiration from certain hackathon streams to improve the wfh/hybrid experience, as well as the onboarding experience.
 Integrates with common software/tools such as GSuite (Google Calendar & Gmail), Slack, Zoom, etc to ease portability.

+I'm a backend enjoyer so I decided to challenge (torture) myself this weekend by trying something new and predominantly frontend.
+I was inspired by the hackathon streams and decided to try Velo by Wix to achieve this, which is a really cool tool.
+Thanks ConUHacks!

 ## Components